Privacy

 All data entered by the user on the https://careers.farleighhospice.org subdomain is stored and processed by 360Resourcing, on behalf of Farleigh Hospice, in order to use their services.
 Users should review 360Resourcing's privacy policy before continuing.

-You can view our Recruitment Privacy Notice here
+You can view our Recruitment Privacy Notice here.

 Section 2

-2.1 Storage and Security
+2.1 Storage and Security of Personal Data

-• Regular security and access auditing;
+- Regular security audits and access reviews

 Section 3